 But, I don’t want to volatilize the various constituents of the base metals or the brazing filler metal (BFM) that I am using in the vacuum furnace.
 So, I have to “weaken” the vacuum, making it weaker and weaker, until I reach a level of vacuum at which the particular metallic ingredient of the alloy will not volatilize!
 This is achieved, as I mentioned earlier, by back-filling the furnace with a dry (oxygen-free) atmospheric gas until a partial-pressure is reached at which the metallic element (chromium in our example) will not volatilize (outgas).

 Back to our example with chromium.
 To determine the amount of pressure of back-filling gas you need to prevent chromium from outgassing, determine where the Cr-line crosses your selected brazing-temp.
 Thus, if you’re brazing at 2200°F/1200°C, make a mark on the chart where the Cr-curve crosses that temperature line.
-Now, from that mark you placed on the chart, move horizontally to the right until you cross the “microns” axis.
+Now, from that mark, you placed on the chart, move horizontally to the right until you cross the “microns” axis.
 Note that number, which is about 4-microns of pressure.

 As you can see, it doesn’t require much back-filling pressure to suppress the outgassing of chromium.
-But, because it is not easy to control the in-flow of a gas into your vacuum furnace to achieve such a marginal amount of pressure, most brazing shops opt to increase the inflow of a dry gas (typically argon or nitrogen) to a controllable partial-pressure level of about 100-200 microns.
+But, because it is not easy to control the inflow of gas into your vacuum furnace to achieve such a marginal amount of pressure, most brazing shops opt to increase the inflow of dry gas (typically argon or nitrogen) to a controllable partial-pressure level of about 100-200 microns.
 It is generally not necessary to exceed such a pressure to completely suppress the outgassing of chromium.
-Looking again at the chart in Fig. 2, let’s say that you back-filled your vacuum furnace to a partial-pressure of 100-microns in order to suppress the outgassing of chromium.
+Looking again at the chart in Fig. 2, let’s say that you back-filled your vacuum furnace to a partial pressure of 100-microns in order to suppress the outgassing of chromium.
 Are you actually well-protected with such a partial-pressure?
 Well, let’s see.
 At what temperature does that 100-micron horizontal line intersect the Cr-curve?
 You will notice that it occurs at about 2600°F/1430°C. Thus, with a partial pressure of only about 100-microns, it would require you to braze at about 2600°F/1430°C or higher before any chromium would start to volatilize (outgas).
 So, as you can see, you are indeed well-protected against any outgassing of chromium from the stainless steel.

 You need to do this evaluation for each of the major metallic-elements in both the base-metal being brazed, as well as the BFM you are using.
 It is a very important factor that you must always consider for every vacuum-brazing run you conduct.